We’ve all used paint over the years and probably thought nothing of it. I know I have. That was until I came across eco friendly paint.

 - Solvent – used to transfer the pigment to the intended surface.
 Solvents can be water based or more commonly a thin, volatile, aromatic liquid made from petrochemicals.

 - Resin – this helps bind everything together and form the paint film after it has dried.
 This can be a type of oil or wax, but more often than not is a synthetic, vinyl or acrylic resin.
-You can read more about the sustainability of acrylic here.
+You can read more about the sustainability of acrylic here, plus have a look at how eco friendly resin is.

 - Additives – these are all the other ingredients.
 Generally, additives make up a small volume of the liquid but they can have a significant effect on the paint.
 Additives may be used as fillers, to add a fast drying element, anti-fungal, biocides, to make the paint waterproof, plus other uses.